 Moreover, the bad guys are sending convincing-looking phishing emails notifying you that your Amazon or Netflix account has been suspended and requesting that you click a link to re-enter your credit card number.
 Or you might receive a robocall stating the same thing, asking for personal or credit card info.

 Cybercriminals know how important holiday shopping is and they’re fooling smart people who just want to buy presents for their family and friends.

 Protect yourself while shopping online

-Shopping online during the holidays is convenient, cost-efficient, and in 2020, safer for your health.
+Shopping online during the holidays is convenient and cost-efficient.
 These precautions, which include setting up credit fraud alerts, will help protect your identity and your money as the year winds down: